1. What are your thoughts on LFW:M now having women also on the catwalk? Does the message illustrate men’s fashion weeks are no longer in demand?

 I have driven them briefly and been a passenger in many of them.
 Tesla has done an incredible job with their electric cars and getting a full electric range on the market ahead of the larger more established car manufactures.
 The Teslas to me feel like you are driving a very large iPhone; the involvement feels quite minimal.
-Whereas, the I-PACE feels like a sports car to drive and has the DNA of Jaguar, but just happens to have an electric engine.
+Whereas the I-PACE feels like a sports car to drive and has the DNA of Jaguar, but just happens to have an electric engine.

 8. How does the I-PACE perform at high speed?

 I was fortunate enough to have been with Jaguar when they were winter testing the I-PACE.
-I was with Jaguar’s Formula E racing driver Mitch Evans and we thoroughly tested the high performance of the I-PACE which was incredible, especially with the all-wheel drive system, drifting at high speed on the frozen lakes.
+I was with Jaguar’s Formula E racing driver Mitch Evans and we thoroughly tested the high performance of the I-PACE which was incredible, especially with the all-wheel-drive system, drifting at high speed on the frozen lakes.

 9. When driving the I-PACE do you miss the sound of a petrol engine?

 I think in sports cars, you are always going to miss the sound of the engine and exhaust.
-However in Crossovers, SUVs and luxury cars you do not miss the sound of an engine whatsoever, if anything electric engines in luxury cars makes much more sense, as engineers have for decades been trying to make the cabins as quiet as possible and insulated from the engine and exhaust noise.
-Of course, we are still in the infancy of electric engines and, so I can image a time when we will be able to make our electric cars sound like any engine note we choose.
+However in Crossovers, SUVs and luxury cars you do not miss the sound of an engine whatsoever, if anything electric engines in luxury cars make much more sense, as engineers have for decades been trying to make the cabins as quiet as possible and insulated from the engine and exhaust noise.
+Of course, we are still in the infancy of electric engines and, so I can imagine a time when we will be able to make our electric cars sound like any engine note we choose.

 10. Plastic amongst our oceans is a big problem.
 MSF is currently travelling in South East Asia and we are playing our part by not using anything plastic and volunteering to clean up rubbish on the beaches.
 What plastic habits can you share that you have adopted within your lifestyle?

 We certainly don’t use take away coffee cups anymore and in a couple of start-up businesses I have invested in, we have worked with CanO Water, to provide staff and customers with water in aluminium cans and not plastic.
-We are also trying to source non plastic, recyclable materials to use for the products and packaging.
+We are also trying to source non-plastic, recyclable materials to use for the products and packaging.